Sign in to continue

 Conclusion

 Today we covered the topic of what is a JPG file and how to work with it.
-Despite being a universal format for transmitting images, JPG or JPEG still doesn’t cover all the needs.
+Despite being a universal type for transmitting images, JPG or JPEG still doesn’t cover all the needs.

 It is easy to work with, but sometimes PDF is all takes to make your files comprehensive for everyone.
 Today we learned how to turn your JPG file to PDF, and you can use these tips to ease your life a bit.